 After 3000 words we’re finally at the last category – miscellaneous.
 The misfits I couldn’t stuff into any other category have been collected here for your reading pleasure.
 This section could literally be 100 items long so I tried to keep it to the bare minimum.

-In addition to the 100ft in your pack, I also like to wear a couple of paracord bracelets in order to always have them on me in the case of emergency.
+In addition to recommending 100ft in your pack, I also like to wear a couple of paracord bracelets in order to always have them on me in the case of emergency.
 Here’s a great tutorial on how to make your own, or if you’re time crunched like me and just want to buy one you can get them off Amazon for under $12.
 This one is particularly cool as it has firesteel built right into it.

 Spare Batteries: Essential for things like head lamps and flashlights, a spare set of batteries can be a lot more useful than you might think.
 Plus, worse comes to worse you can always steal them when your TV remote runs out (I’ve tried to resist this urge but I’m only a simple man…just try to make sure you replace them).

 Binoculars: Not JUST useful for spying on your neighbours!

 Whistle: Essential for letting anyone within a mile of you know your exact location.
 I’ll let you decide the times when that is useful and the times it isn’t.
 This pea-less whistle blows wet or dry.

-Cuts, nicks, bruises, fevers, you name it and it’ll happen in the wild.
+First Aid Kit: Cuts, nicks, blisters, bruises, fevers, you name it and it’ll happen in the wild.
 Having a good first aid kit is going to be worth its weight in gold.
 If you’re confident you know what a good one entails build it yourself.
 If not there are plenty of good pre-built kits that come with everything needed.
 Do a little Google research and you’ll be fine.

 And that’s it!

 If you got through all of that congrats, you’re a trooper.
 You’re also well on your way to preparing a bag that could save yourself and your family’s life in an emergency situation.

 Want a recap?
 Download our free bug out bag checklist here